ed3899/aws-code-pipeline/README.md

 ## Useful commands

- * `npm run build`   compile typescript to js
+- `npm run build` compile typescript to js
- * `npm run watch`   watch for changes and compile
+- `npm run watch` watch for changes and compile
- * `npm run test`    perform the jest unit tests
+- `npm run test` perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
+- `cdk deploy` deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
+- `cdk diff` compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+- `cdk synth` emits the synthesized CloudFormation template

 # NOTE

 This project will only work if you cover the prerequisites of AWS:

 - Have an AWS Account
 - Have the AWS CLI installed and properly configured
 - If using VSCode, having AWS Toolkit installed (optional)

+The pipeline is configured to use AWS Code Commit instead of GitHub